 1. Researchers can book a place on a RDC induction session via the 'courses and events' tab on the RDC website, these events are held periodically as needed.
-We have dedicated induction sessions for research staff and research students.
+We have dedicated induction sessions for research staff and postgraduate researchers.
 Staff at the RDC go through a range of topics, including personal development planning tips and pointers, and information relevant to researchers.
 Sessions are normally held over a two hour period and researchers are encouraged to ask questions and make suggestions.

-1 Davis G. (2005).
+&lt;sup>1 Davis G. (2005).
 "Doctors Without Orders."
 American Scientist, 93 (3), supplement 1-13.

 2. Following on from the RDC Induction researchers are encouraged to work on their PDP - research phase and they can follow up by registering for a Personal Development Planning workshop.
 This workshop focuses on researcher competencies, how to contextualise skills to suit a range of career options, time management, mentoring, portfolio and CV preparation.
 There is opportunity also to focus on skills / needs assessment using Vitae development cards for those who are unsure how to complete that part of the PDP.
-See Appendix 4, Appendix 5 and the RDC Portal for the RDC Personal Development Planning Guides for research students and research staff.
+See the RDC Portal for the RDC Personal Development Planning Guides for postgraduate researchers and research staff, and for a sample PDP.